 The Mondays Musts is a feature by Jessica @ Lovin’ los Libros!
 Every Monday, you post about your must read, must listen, and must see.
 Every week, I pick my musts based on a certain theme, which is expressed by one word that’s used within the post.
 The theme for last week’s picks was relationships.

 For those of you who don’t follow me on Twitter or Instagram (@thesilverwords!), I recently came back from my first trip to London.
+It was a magical experience.
+I must admit I had a little look at some of the properties at brinkley’s estate agents whilst I was there!
 The city was so much more than I expected, and I had a great time seeing it with my family.
+I kind of wish we stayed in a luxury hotel on the cities doorstep, somewhere like the Crowne Plaza, if you’re interested in seeing how spectacular this hotel is, you may want to look at the Crowne Plaza website.
 So for today, here’s a Monday Musts Travel Edition, with my must see, must do, and must eat.

 Among all of London’s amazing landmarks, I loved Big Ben the most.
 To me, it’s an icon of London, and standing right in front of it was breathtaking.
 It also had to do with the terror attack in front of Parliament right before my trip.
 By the time I got to Big Ben, there were countless bunches of flowers and cards outside the building and attached to the gate.
 It was my first time seeing the response to a terror attack in-person, and it was truly humbling to see the unity and good wishes of others in the face of this terrible event and others like it.